ohadschn/azure-docs/articles/azure-monitor/platform/autoscale-best-practices.md

 ![autoscale settings](./media/autoscale-best-practices/insights-autoscale-best-practices-2.png)

 ### Considerations for scaling when multiple rules are configured in a profile
 There are cases where you may have to set multiple rules in a profile.
-The following set of autoscale rules are used by services use when multiple rules are set.
+The following set of autoscale rules are used by the autoscale engine when multiple rules are set.

 On *scale out*, autoscale runs if any rule is met.
 On *scale-in*, autoscale require all rules to be met.